-The mission of the NYU College of Dentistry (NYUCD) is to partner with students in achieving academic excellence, providing the best oral health care, and engaging in research, scholarship, and creative endeavors to improve the health of the highly diverse populations in New York City and around the world.
-NYUCD's vision is to become the dental institution with the greatest impact globally on the health of society.
+The mission of the NYU College of Dentistry is to partner with students in achieving academic excellence, providing the best oral health care, and engaging in research, scholarship, and creative endeavors to improve the health of the highly diverse populations in New York City and around the world.

-The NYU College of Dentistry is the third oldest and the largest dental school in the United States, educating over seven nearly eight percent of our nation's dentists annually.
-NYUCD has nearly 1,900 students in its various pre- and postdoctoral programs from all over the United States and 40 foreign countries.
-Nearly 50 percent of all currently enrolled students are women and minorities.
-NYUCD offers specialty training in the following dental specialty areas: endodontics, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, and prosthodontics, as well as in implant dentistry; conducts an extensive continuing education program; and is home to the only dental school-affiliated dental hygiene program in New York State.
+NYU Dentistry is the third oldest and the largest dental school in the United States, educating nearly 10 percent of our nation's dentists.
+The College has over 1,900 students in its various pre- and postdoctoral programs from all over the United States and 40 foreign countries.
+NYU Dentistry offers specialty training in the following dental specialty areas: endodontics, oral and maxillofacial surgery, orthodontics, pediatric dentistry, periodontics, and prosthodontics, as well as in implant dentistry; conducts an extensive continuing education program; and is home to the only dental school-affiliated dental hygiene program in New York State.

-In addition to educating health professionals, NYUCD endeavors through its faculty, students, and alumni to improve the health of the highly diverse populations in New York City and around the world.
-NYUCD provides approximately 300,000 visits annually to the most multiethnic, multicultural patient population in the nation.
-The College conducts a mobile dental care program, Smiling Faces, Going Places, which travels to dentally-underserved areas throughout New York City to provide critically needed dental services; sponsors free oral health and oral cancer screenings for thousands of New Yorkers annually; and has established a global outreach model that delivers essential care to populations in need and provides participants with a unique service-learning experience, opportunities to conduct critically-needed research, and an increased awareness of access to care issues, while fostering a passion for volunteerism and social responsibility.
-NYUCD has also established a global network of dental colleges to foster worldwide research collaborations and program initiatives.
+In addition to educating health professionals, NYU Dentistry endeavors through its faculty, students, and alumni to improve the health of the highly diverse populations in New York City and around the world.
+The College provides approximately 300,000 visits annually to the most multiethnic, multicultural patient population in the nation.
+NYU Dentistry conducts a mobile dental care program, Smiling Faces, Going Places, which travels to dentally underserved areas throughout New York City to provide critically needed dental services; sponsors free oral health and oral cancer screenings for thousands of New Yorkers annually; and has established a global outreach model that delivers essential care to populations in need and provides participants with a unique service-learning experience, opportunities to conduct critically-needed research, and an increased awareness of access to care issues, while fostering a passion for volunteerism and social responsibility.

-NYU College of Dentistry has one of strongest the largest and most rapidly growing research programs in the country.
-At the heart of NYUCD’s research program is a commitment to collaboration.n important part of NYUCD's research strategy is translational research.
-We firmly believe that in today's world, groups of researchers must work together collaboratively synergistically in order to be successful. move fundamental basic science research into practice.
-This collaborative integrated approach drives the majority of the research conducted today at the NYU College of Dentistry.
+NYU College of Dentistry has one of the strongest, largest and most rapidly growing research programs in the country.
+At the heart of the College’s research program is a commitment to collaboration.
+An important part of our research strategy is translational research.
+We firmly believe that in today's world, groups of researchers must work together synergistically in order to move fundamental basic science research into practice.
+This collaborative, integrated approach drives the majority of the research conducted today at the NYU College of Dentistry.